-How To Remove File on Linux (Command Line)
+How To Create Directory in Linux (Command Line)

-File on linux computer system can be created, moved, renamed, modified, grown, shrunk, and deleted.
-In most cases, software programs that are executed on the computer handle these operations, the user can also modify these files directly via terminal with command lines.
+Directory (or Folder) on linux based operating system basically can be created, moved, modified, grown, shrunk, and deleted.
+In most cases, software programs that are executed on the computer handle these operations, but the user of a computer can also manipulate files if necessary.

 Install Chromium on Ubuntu (Stable, Dev, Beta version via Terminal)